cyluun/cyluun.github.io/_posts/2016-3-4-uninformed-search-algorithms-in-python.md

 layout: post
 title:  "Uninformed search algorithms in Python"
 date:   2016-3-4
-description:  The main uninformed search strategies are three: Depth-First Search or DFS Breadth-First Search or BFS Uniform Cost Search or UCS.
+description:  The main uninformed search strategies are three.
+Depth-First Search or DFS Breadth-First Search or BFS Uniform Cost Search or UCS.
 ---

 Overall, graph search can fall either under the uninformed or the informed category.
 The difference between the two is that the first one (uninformed) is naive or blind - meaning it has no knowledge of where the goal could be, while the second one (informed) uses heuristics to guide the search.

 The main **uninformed search strategies** are three:

 * Depth-First Search or DFS
 * Breadth-First Search or BFS
 * Uniform Cost Search or UCS